Soho (band)

-Soho were an English musical trio, consisting of identical sisters Jacqueline (Jacqui) Cuff and Pauline Cuff, with producer Tim London (also known as Timothy Brinkhurst).
-Other members of the group over the years have been Liam Gillick (now a well-known artist – Gillick also contributed on turntables and drums at Soho's early gigs), Eds Chesters (now of The Bluetones), Leigh Gorman (ex Adam & the Ants & Bow Wow Wow) and Barry Smith (of Add N To X).
-Also for a while, Bob and Henry Morris, who previously played with the trio when they were known as Groovalax.
+Soho were an English musical trio consisting of identical twin sisters Jacqueline (Jacqui) Cuff and Pauline Cuff with producer Tim London (also known as Timothy Brinkhurst).
+Other members of the group have included Liam Gillick, Eds Chesters, Leigh Gorman and Barry Smith.
+Bob and Henry Morris played with the trio when they were known as Groovalax.

 Career

-The sisters were born as Jacqui Cuff and Pauline Cuff born 1962 in Wolverhampton, England.
-Timothy Brinkhurst born 1960.
-In the early 1980s, when the Cuff sisters were student nurses, they performed together in St Albans, Hertfordshire, before meeting Brinkhurst, when the trio appeared as Tim London's Orgasm then Tim London and the Soho Sisters.
+Identical twins Jacqui and Pauline Cuff were born 1962 in Wolverhampton, England, and Timothy Brinkhurst was born in 1960.
+In the early 1980s, when the Cuff sisters were student nurses, they performed together in St Albans, Hertfordshire before meeting Brinkhurst.
+The trio performed under the names Tim London's Orgasm and Tim London and the Soho Sisters.
+As Soho, the group recorded three albums for Virgin subsidiary Hedd Records, although only one, Noise, was released.